 - 1 package 12 ounce/340 g semisweet chocolate chips

-- 3 Tbsp coconut oil butter, or canola oil (coconut oil works best, but use what you have)
+- 3 tablespoon coconut oil butter, or canola oil (coconut oil works best, but use what you have)

 - To make cookies, place GF flour, powdered sugar, and salt in a food processor and pulse until combined.
 Add butter, pistachios, egg, and vanilla.
 Pulse until pistachios are very fine and dough comes together.